aaronfinnila/webdev-course/README.md

-Repo for web programming course exercises and course project
+Repo for web programming course exercises and course project.
+Course project is a web application for viewing information about bars, such as location, opening hours and prices.
+Adding and viewing reviews is also possible.